how to paint watercolor: it's fun and easy!

 The colored parts, shadow areas and the fins of the angelfish are dry.

-Now we can add more paint on top of the underpainting.
-That's how to paint watercolor step by step.
+Now we can add more paint on top of the dry underpainting.
+That's how to paint watercolor in steps.

 Continue painting the black areas of the Koi Angelfish.